Lee, Florida

 Lee is a town in Madison County, Florida, United States.
-The Town of Lee is part of the Florida Panhandle in North Florida.
+The Town of Lee is part of the Florida Panhandle region in North Florida.
 The population was 375 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Lee is located in eastern Madison County.
+The approximate coordinates for the Town of Lee is located in eastern Madison County on the Florida Panhandle in North Florida.

 U.S. Route 90 passes through the north side of the town, leading northwest 8 mi to Madison, the county seat, and southeast 21 mi to Live Oak.
 Interstate 10 passes 3 mi south of the town center, with access from Exit 262 (County Road 255).

 According to the United States Census Bureau, the town has a total area of 2.4 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Lee has a humid subtropical climate zone (Cfa).